adoptium/temurin-build/RELEASING.md

 `git push --tags origin master`

-6. Wait for the release trigger job to detect the tag (wait up to 10mins), e.g. [releaseTrigger_jdk17u](https://ci.adoptium.net/job/build-scripts/job/utils/job/releaseTrigger_jdk17u) (Note that the schedule for that job is only run on the release months, somay not work if you are keen and try to do this in the month before)
+6. Wait for the release trigger job to detect the tag (wait up to 10mins), e.g. [releaseTrigger_jdk17u](https://ci.adoptium.net/job/build-scripts/job/utils/job/releaseTrigger_jdk17u) (Note that the schedule for that job is only run on the release months, so may not work if you are keen and try to do this in the month before)
 7. The trial release pipeline job should now be running, eg: https://ci.adoptium.net/job/build-scripts/job/release-openjdk17-pipeline/
 8. Once you have verified that everything looks good, testenv.properties should be adjusted to have the expected GA tag before the final release appears.